 Intermittent pneumatic compression pumps can be used for several hours daily and may be more effective than compression stockings or bandages.

 Several drug therapies have been used.
-Diuretics may be used in patients with severe edema.
+Diuretics may be used in patients with severe edema resulting from medical conditions that exacerbate lower extremity symptoms.
 Aspirin and oral antibiotics may be used to accelerate the healing of venous ulcers.

 Venous ablation by injection sclerotherapy is useful in some patients with varicose veins for whom conservative therapies have failed.
-Laser therapy is the only option for treatment of telangiectasias that are too small.
+Laser therapy is the only option for treatment of telangiectasias that are too small for injection.

 Several surgical options are available and have high success rates.
 These include venous ligation with or without stripping, endovenous catheter ablation, and valvular reconstruction.